modelscope/FunClip/README.md

 ## What's New🚀

 - 2024/03/06 Fix bugs in using FunClip with command line.
-- 2024/02/28 Update call function of funasr into funasr1.0, use SeACo_Paraformer thus ASR now supports hotword.
-Also support destination transcription like 'abcd[-100,150]#efgh[200,200]' to adjust offset time for every sub-sentence.
+- 2024/02/28 [FunASR](https://github.com/alibaba-damo-academy/FunASR) is updated to 1.0 version, use FunASR1.0 and SeACo-Paraformer to conduct ASR wit hotword customization.
 - 2023/10/17 Fix bugs in multiple periods chosen, used to return video with wrong length.
 - 2023/10/10 FunClipper now supports recognizing with speaker diarization ability, choose 'yes' button in 'Recognize Speakers' and you will get recognition results with speaker id for each sentence.
 And then you can clip out the periods of one or some speakers (e.g. 'spk0' or 'spk0#spk3') using FunClipper.